Devise Profile Usernames

 If you already have Users created, from the rails console execute: User.find_each(&:save), which will update the new slug column.

-Now, where you log in and browse to your User Profile the URL is friendlier (forgive the pun): /users/chuck-smith.
+Now, when you log in and browse to your User Profile, the URL is friendlier (forgive the pun): /users/chuck-smith.

 Rails.application.routes.draw do